Donald B. Watt Library Links

 Can I use Google?

 If you are looking for scholarly articles, we recommend that you begin with our databases.
 However, you can use GoogleScholar to locate scholarly articles on the Internet.
 There is a GoogleScholar search box within this LibGuide.
-You should always use GoogleScholar, as opposed to regular Google, to ensure that your results are reliable.
+You should always use GoogleScholar, as opposed to regular Google, to increase the likelihood of academic search results.

 Can I just use an abstract or do I need the full text?